 Health Coaches Are Available

-As an added level of support, Independence has registered nurse Health Coaches who are trained to help members find appropriate, covered treatment options.
+As an added level of support, our Registered Nurse Health Coaches can help members find appropriate, covered treatment options.
 Members should consult their primary care physician on how best to meet their unique pain management needs.

-Independence members can learn more about their pharmacy benefits or treatment options by calling the customer service numbers on the back of their member ID card.
+Independence members can learn more about their treatment options or pharmacy benefits by calling the Customer Service and Pharmacy Benefits numbers on the back of their member ID card.